💸💥 Black Friday: Economic highlight or problem?

 - ⚠️ Black Friday: Is the term still protected in Germany?

-- 📜 Legal restrictions: Why Black Friday caused a headache in Germany
+- 📜 Legal restrictions: Why Black Friday caused headaches in Germany

 - 💡 Sustainable shopping ideas: Where Green Friday could be the future